NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Creational/Factory/Notes.md

 **DEFINITION:** Defines an interface for creating an object, but lets subclass decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create.
 All the responsibility of instantiation can be moved into a **method** that acts as a **factory**.

 A **factory method** handles object creation and encapsulates it in a subclass.
 This decouples the client code in the superclass from the object creation code in the subclass.

 **A factory method isolates the client code in the superclass from knowing what kind of concrete product is actually created.**

 Allows for more modular and extensible code.
 New object types can be added by creating new subclasses without modifying the main factory interface or client code.

+**CRUX:** With Factory Method, you're using a subclass to do your creation for you.
+In that way, clients only need to know the abstract type they are using, the subclass worries about the concrete type.
+In other words, it keeps clients decoupled from the concrete types.

+## Abstract Factory

+**DEFINITION:** Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+An abstract factory defines the interface that all concrete factories must implement, which consists of a set of methods for producing products.
+Each method in that interface is responsible for creating a concrete product, and we implement a subclass of the abstract factory to supply those implementations.
+So, abstract methods are a natural way to implement your product methods in your abstract factories.

+An abstract factory provides an interface for a family of products.
+By writing code that uses this interface, we decouple our code from the actual factory that creates the products.

+From abstract factory, we define one or more concrete factories that produce the same products, but with different implementations.

+> NOTE: The interface needs to change if new products needs to be added.

 ## Advantages of Factory Pattern